Avbillie/README.md-Generator/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the file [LICENSE.md](/LICENSE.md) for details
+This project is licensed under the MIT License - see the file [LICENSE.md](/LICENSE.md) for details

 ## Contributing